adafruit/makecode-newsletter/Copy_Newsletter_to_Blog.md

 2. Copy all the image files to the Adafruit Blog Wordpress Media area

 3. Go to the email with the newsletter in a web based browser.
+(Another source for this is the archive: http://makecode.adafruitdaily.com/monthly/2019/10/07/xenomorph-candy-bucket-spooky-workshops-makecode.html)

 4. Use the browser View Source